commonhaus/commonhaus.github.io/site/about/index.md

 - **Honor project and community identity**

-    We respect the unique identity of each project and its community, ensuring they retain their character and autonomy within the broader open-source ecosystem.
-Celebrating diversity and individuality, we empower projects to continue their development under their own vision and leadership.
+    We celebrate the distinctiveness of each project and its community, and respect their right to evolve according to their own vision and leadership.

 - **Offer guidance and support instead of imposing mandates**